OpenTreeOfLife/reference-taxonomy/registry/README.md

 Suppose that a node A has no children in a tree, but node A has children in a new version of the tree.
-We will have a registration for A containing no topological constraints, and the registration will resolve to A in the original version.
-It also resolve to the child-possessing A node in the new version, assuming all of the new A's resolved topological constraints are satisfied.
+We will have a registration for A containing no membership constraints, and the registration will resolve to A in the original version.
+It also resolves to the child-possessing A node in the new version, assuming all of the new A's resolved membership constraints are satisfied.

 ### Polytomy refinement